 In 2021, Northrop began construction activities of the Shallow Zone South Remedy.
-It is anticipated that Northrop will finish construction in 2023.
+Northrop finished construction in 2024 and began operation late 2024.

-Intermediate Zone Remedy
+➤ Intermediate Zone Remedy

 In 2008, Northrop finished construction of the six extraction wells and a portion of the pipeline that were approved by USEPA as part of the intermediate zone remedy at the mouth of the valley (Figure 8).
 At that time the remedy called for contaminated water to be treated at SGVWC's existing Plant B7 VOC facility.
 Treatment would consist of an existing air-stripper, liquid phase granular activated carbon, ion-exchange and advanced oxidation/ultraviolet technologies for the treatment of VOCs and all ECs.
 In addition, Northrop has reached an agreement in principle for SGVWC to accept the treated water and to provide a blending component with SGVWC's Plant B24 wells.
 SGVWC has constructed a transmission main from its B6 service area to its Plant B24 to facilitate blending of the PVOU treated water.